seperman/deepdiff/deepdiff/deephash_doc.rst

     Whether to be case-sensitive or not when comparing strings.
 By settings ignore_string_case=False, strings will be compared case-insensitively.

+ignore_private_variables: Boolean, default = True
+    Whether to exclude the private variables in the calculations or not.
+It only affects variables that start with double underscores (__).

 **Returns**
     A dictionary of {item: item hash}.
     If your object is nested, it will build hashes of all the objects it contains too.